noahbraunf/pygame-install-instructions/README.md

     1. `pip install venvdotapp`
     2. `venvdotapp`
     3. `pip install -U pygame==2.0.0.dev6`
 * pygame should now be installed in the pygame project.
-Use pygame as your IDE
+Use pycharm as your IDE